Abhishek-jaiswal03/Optimized-Thyroid-Disease-Detection/README.md

 ➼User Interface: The application features multiple routes that guide users through the prediction process:

-•Home Page: Provides an introduction and navigation to different sections of the application.
+  (I) Home Page: Provides an introduction and navigation to different sections of the application.

-•More Information Page: Offers detailed information about thyroid diseases, helping users understand the conditions they are learning about.
+  (II) More Information Page: Offers detailed information about thyroid diseases, helping users understand the conditions they are learning about.

-•Prediction Input Page: A form where users can input their health parameters relevant to thyroid function.
+ (III) Prediction Input Page: A form where users can input their health parameters relevant to thyroid function.

-•Prediction Results Page: Displays the prediction results based on the user's input, categorizing potential thyroid conditions such as compensated hypothyroid, no thyroid, primary hypothyroid, or secondary hypothyroid.
+ (IV)Prediction Results Page: Displays the prediction results based on the user's input, categorizing potential thyroid conditions such as compensated hypothyroid, no thyroid, primary hypothyroid, or secondary hypothyroid.

 # Usage Flow
 ➼Access the Application: Users can start at the homepage and navigate to the prediction section.